buckley-w-david/pmenu/README.md

 # pmenu

-domain aware passmenu wrapper script using [TabFS](https://github.com/osnr/TabFS)
+domain aware passmenu wrapper script for Firefox

 My password store is structured like so, and this code assumes that to be the case.